 Eastern Eyed Click Beetle

-You can’t miss those two huge eyes on the 1.5-inch body of an eastern eyed click beetle.
-They have an elongated black color body.
+You can’t miss those two huge eyes on the 1.5-inch body of an eastern-eyed click beetle.
+They have elongated black color body.
 Interestingly, these eyes are not for real; they are fake just to fool their predators.
-Predators think that the insect is big based on its eye’s size and might leave the eastern eyed click beetle alone.
+Predators think that the insect is big based on its eye’s size and might leave the eastern-eyed click beetle alone.
 The beetle gets its name since it snaps its body to flip itself in the air to escape the predator.
 While doing this, the beetle produces an audible click.

 Red Fire Ants

 These fire ants are more of a dark reddish-brown color with six legs and antennae.
 They get their name from their ability to give painful bites and stings.
 However, red fire ants don’t bite; they sting.
 Red ants are more likely to sting a human who is trying to disturb their nest.
 Some are more sensitive and will show a severe reaction to red ant stings.